 You’ll meet several Disney Princesses, but you never know which ones will be there.
 If you have your heart set on meeting someone particular, it’s best to stand in line at their meet and greet spot instead.

 [irp posts=”9540″ name=”Planning Your Day at Disney’s Animal Kingdom Park with Kids”]

 I’m really happy that we got to spend our day at Epcot with kids during the Christmas season!

-Not only were the countries decorated for the holidays, but they featured Christmas and Hanukkah presentations!
+Not only were the countries in Epcot decorated for the holidays, but they featured Christmas and Hanukkah presentations!

 Make sure to grab a Times Guide to get all the times of the holiday presentations because many of them line up so you can see several back to back.

 Plus, each country offered special treats and souvenirs you can only find during the holidays.

 Insider tip: We found that Epcot was the least crowded park during the holidays, so schedule it in the middle of your trip as a nice break!